adeenal/cs152project/index.md

 The main architecture we plan to use in this project is CycleGAN, an approach “for learning to translate an image from a source domain X to a target domain Y in the absence of paired examples” based on traditional Generative Adversarial Networks (GANs).
 Finally, we will evaluate our results based on the MiFID (Memorization-informed FID) calculated by Kaggle, which is commonly used in recent publications as the standard for evaluation methods of GANs.

+## Ethics
+In terms of ethics, there is the question of whether the art should be attributed to the artist of the original image or to the style of the converted art.
+Consequently, there is also the existing question in research of the validity of art that is created by a robot.
+We will seek to explore the idea of ownership in the intersection of digital property and technology.
+There is also the ethical topic of when using the model, the permissibility of using images that are owned by another.

 ## Citations
 1. How to Automatically Generate Textual Descriptions for Photographs with Deep Learning